 7-22 Bone

-PERIOSTEUM E ENDOSTEUM
+PERIOSTEUM AND ENDOSTEUM

-Observe in the next page that the endosteum lines not only the large bone cavities (e.g., the medullary canal), but also all small cavities present between the trabeculae of the cancellous bone and even the inner wall of the Haversian canals.
+The inner bone surfaces are covered by a very thin cell layer called endosteum (highlighted in light blue).
+It covers not only the large inner bone cavities (e.g., the medullary canal), but also the surfaces of small cavities that surround trabeculae of the cancellous bone and even the inner surface of Haversian canals.

 Periosteum and endosteum.
 Staining: HE.
-Small magnification.
+Medium magnification.

 NEXT PAGE